roidelapluie/blog/content/articles/mutt.md

     :::text
     alternates '^roidelapluie@example.com$'

 I have a bunch of these.
 One line per email address I have.
-It allows mutt to know which email addresses are mine, which is very useful when, for example, I use the ''reply to all'' feature (`g`).
+It allows Mutt to know which email addresses are mine, which is very useful when, for example, I use the ''reply to all'' feature (`g`).
 In that case Mutt will not re-add email addresses from that list in `Cc:`.